-Having one's own website is one of the most essential ways to separate oneself from the competition as a lawyer.
+Having your own website is essential to separate yourself from the competition.
 It's an opportunity to share your interests and previous experiences.
-A website impresses future employers, as it shows that you are a person who is not relying solely upon your one-page résumé to share your abilities.
-In addition, having a website is becoming an increasingly important marketing tool once employed.
-This includes taking cases as a solo, getting referrals for your firm, and keeping in touch with your network of contacts.
+A website impresses future employers; it shows you are a person who relies not solely upon your one-page résumé to share your abilities.
+In addition, having a website is becoming an increasingly important marketing tool once your employed.
+It often leads to opportunities for solo casework, positive referrals, and lucrative networking.

-Keep in mind that writing articles is a surefire way to increase your visibility, whether or not you are posting to your website.
-It looks good on your résumé, and forwarding it along to your contacts is a great way to remind people you are out there and have original ideas to share.
+Keep in mind that writing articles is a surefire way to increase your visibility, whether or not you are posting to your own website.
+It's a great addition to your résumé, and forwarding it along to your contacts is a great way to remind people you are out there and have original ideas to share.

-A word of caution: Please be careful about what you share on your Facebook or Myspace pages.
-There is increasing anecdotal evidence that HR departments and headhunters are checking these venues to screen their applicants.
-Nothing screams "unprofessional" like sharing private, embarrassing information or photos for anyone to see.
+A word of caution: Please be careful about what you share on Facebook and other social media .
+Increasing anecdotal evidence suggests HR departments and headhunters are checking these venues to screen applicants.
+Nothing screams "unprofessional" like sharing private, embarrassing information or images for anyone to see.